b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 Too cool down let's end this chapter with something easy but potentially useful.

-As you have learned by now in programming we oftten end up using our old functions (or at least I do), although we tend to tweak them a little to adjust them to the ever changing needs.
+As you have learned by now in programming we often end up using our old functions (or at least I do), although we tend to tweak them a little to adjust them to the ever changing needs.